Skip to content

 What the Calculator Does Not Model

 Health-related medical costs over lifetime.
 Health insurance premium surcharges for smokers.
-Life insurance premium premiums for smokers (often 2x non-smoker rates).
+Life insurance premiums for smokers (often 2x non-smoker rates).
 Dental costs and restoration.
 Lost productivity from illness.
 Early mortality reducing number of years experienced.
-The calculator shows the spend opportunity cost only — comprehensive lifetime cost of smoking including health factors is typically 2-3x the spend opportunity cost alone.
+The calculator shows the spend opportunity cost only — comprehensive lifetime cost of smoking including health factors can be substantially higher than the spend opportunity cost alone.

 Common Smoking Cost Misconceptions